PatriciaMunginga/Stroke-Prediction-Using-AI-and-ML/README.md

 ## 💡 About

-Developed by **Patricia Munginga** — Graduate Engineer passionate about applying **AI and data science** to real-world healthcare challenges.
+Developed by **Patricia Munginga** — Graduate Engineer passionate about applying **AI and Rocbotics** to real-world healthcare challenges.
 Part of my mission to explore how **AI can advance early disease detection and diagnosis**.